Zavier Simpson

-Zavier Marquis Simpson (born February 11, 1997) is an American professional basketball player for the Lakeland Magic of the NBA G League.
-He played college basketball for the Michigan Wolverines and played in the National Basketball Association for the Oklahoma City Thunder.
+Zavier Marquis Simpson (born February 11, 1997) is an American professional basketball player for the Ningbo Rockets of the Chinese Basketball Association (CBA).
+He played college basketball for the Michigan Wolverines.

 Simpson attended Lima Senior High School where he won the 2016 Ohio Mr. Basketball as a senior.
 Simpson won 2014 Ohio Division III state championship as a sophomore for Lima Central Catholic High School before transferring to Lima Senior High School the following school year.
 He was part of the 2017–18 team that reached the Championship Game of the 2018 NCAA Division I men's basketball tournament.
 Simpson was a member of 2017 and 2018 Big Ten Conference men's basketball tournament champions during his first two seasons.
 He had many of his best games against top-10 opponents as a sophomore.
 As a junior, he was a 2019 Second team All-Big Ten selection and a Big Ten All-Defensive team honoree and earned the nickname "Captain Hook" for his unusual skill at shooting hook shots.
 As a senior, he was a 2020 Second team All-Big Ten selection.
 As a junior he set the current Big Ten men's basketball tournament single-tournament assists record (30) and led the Big Ten Conference in assists as a senior (7.9).

 Early life and high school career

 Simpson was born on February 11, 1997, in Lima, Ohio to Bobbie Carter and Quincey Simpson.
 He had served as a ball boy for Lima Senior High School since second grade when his father was an assistant coach for the Lima Senior team.
-In elementary school, Simpson spent a half hour dribbling the basketball every morning and worked out for one and a half hours doing basketball drills once he reached high school.
-On December 15, Simpson broke two-time Ohio Mr. Basketball Greg Simpson's Lima Senior High School single-game scoring record by posting 59 points against Fremont Ross High School.
-Simpson was a cousin who grew up with Zavier's father, Quincy.
+On December 15, 2015, Simpson broke two-time Ohio Mr. Basketball Greg Simpson's Lima Senior High School single-game scoring record by posting 59 points against Fremont Ross High School; Greg Simpson was a cousin who grew up with Zavier's father.
 On February 2, Simpson posted 65 points against Fremont Ross.

 Simpson played his freshman and sophomore seasons for Lima Central Catholic High School before transferring to Lima Senior when his father became head coach there before his junior season.
 Simpson earned the 2014 Ohio Division III state championship as a sophomore and the 2015 Ohio Associated Press Division I Player of the Year as a junior.
 Simpson was named 2016 Ohio Mr. Basketball by the Associated Press.
 Simpson's Lima Senior High School was undefeated until losing in the OHSAA Division I championship game to Westerville South High School, finishing the season 29–1.
 Simpson also earned the Ohio Boys Basketball Gatorade Player of the Year honor.